A Critical Look at the Standard Cosmological Picture: Concerning Schwarzschild-de Sitter as a Cosmological Solution

 \section{Concerning Schwarzschild-de~Sitter as a Cosmological Solution}

 During the Essay Contest discussions, the critical remarks on this essay that were most important for me, and were by far the most probing, were those offered by George Ellis.
-Professor Ellis' criticism of the final section indicated, first of all, that the brief mention I made there of a result from my PhD thesis was not developed enough to pique much interest in it---and in fact that, stated as it was there, briefly and out of context of the explicit analysis leading from Eq.~(\ref{SdS_statical}) to (\ref{scalefac}), the point was initially lost.
+Professor Ellis' criticism of the final section indicated, first of all, that the brief mention I made there of a result from my PhD thesis was too underdeveloped to pique much interest in it---and in fact that, stated as it was there, briefly and out of context of the explicit analysis leading from Eq.~(\ref{SdS_statical}) to (\ref{scalefac}), the point was too easily missed.
 He wrote that the model is `of course spatially inhomogeneous,' when the spatial slices \textit{are} actually homogeneous, but rather are anisotropic; and when I pointed out to him that this is so because, in the cosmological form of the SdS solution $r>0$ is \textit{timelike} and $t$ is forever \textit{spacelike}, he replied that `the coordinate notation is very misleading'.

-So, one purpose of this appendix is to provide the intermediate calculation between Eqs.~(\ref{SdS_statical}) and (\ref{scalefac}), that had to be left out of the original essay due to space limitations---and, in developing a familiarity with the notation I've used, through this calculation, to ensure that no confusion remains in regard to the use of $r$ as a timelike variable and $t$ as a spacelike one.
-For the notation is necessary both in order to be consistent with every other treatment of the SdS metric to date, and because, regardless of whether $r$ is timelike or spacelike in Eq.~(\ref{SdS_statical}), it really does make sense to denote the coordinate with an `$r$' because the space-time is isotropic in that direction.
+So, one purpose of this appendix is to provide the intermediate calculation between Eqs.~(\ref{SdS_statical}) and (\ref{scalefac}), that had to be left out of the original essay due to space limitations---and, in developing a familiarity with the common notation, through the little calculation, to ensure that no confusion remains in regard to the use of $r$ as a timelike variable and $t$ as a spacelike one.
+For the notation is necessary both in order to be consistent with every other treatment of the SdS metric to date, and because, regardless of whether $r$ is timelike or spacelike in Eq.~(\ref{SdS_statical}), it really does make sense to denote the coordinate with an `$r$' because the space-time is isotropic (i.e. `radially' symmetric) in that direction.